sandrokeil/Z-Ray-Doctrine2/README.md

 ## Installation

-- Copy the content of `src` directory to
+- Copy the content of `zray` directory to

 ```
     /usr/local/zend/var/zray/extensions/Doctrine2